-- a) The primary purpose of an ISAC-approved contractual course of study must be educational and must lead to, and be required for, a degree or health education certificate in a published course of study offered by an ISAC-approved institution. - b) All contractual agreements between ISAC-approved public institutions and nonapproved institutions must involve programs approved by the Illinois Board of Higher Education (IBHE).
+- a) The primary purpose of an ISAC-approved contractual course of study must be educational and must lead to, and be required for, a degree or health education certificate in a published course of study offered by an ISAC-approved institution. - b) All contractual agreements between ISAC-approved public institutions and non-approved institutions must involve programs approved by the Illinois Board of Higher Education (IBHE).
 (See 23 Ill.
 Adm.
 Code 1050.)
 All ISAC-approved institutions not governed by the IBHE program review and approval procedures shall submit their contractual agreements to ISAC for approval prior to requesting MAP payment for any contractual courses.
-ISAC may approve the contractual agreement if the terms are consistent with this Section. - c) The institution of record must be an ISAC-approved institution. - d) An ISAC-approved institution may enter into a contractual agreement with a nonapproved institution/agency only if the ISAC-approved institution does not have faculty and specific educational facilities available within the institution to offer the Illinois Board of Higher Education-approved programs.
+ISAC may approve the contractual agreement if the terms are consistent with this Section.